Taxation & Regulation (REG) Cheat Sheet

 Rental Income (Schedule E)

-• Rented Less than 15 Days: Treated as a personal residence.
-Rental income is excluded from income.
-Mortgage interest and real estate taxes are itemized deductions.
+• Rented Fewer than 15 Days: Treated as a personal residence.
+Rental income is excluded from gross income.
+Mortgage interest and real estate taxes are reported as itemized deductions on Schedule A (no proration needed).

 Hobby Losses

 If an activity is not engaged in for profit, expenses are not deductible.
 Income is still included in gross income.
-The IRS uses a nine-factor test to determine if an activity is a hobby or a business.
+The IRS uses a nine-factor test to determine if an activity is a business (for profit) or a hobby:

 Taxation of Retirement Plan Distributions